 NHS staff have been inundated with “twiddle muffs” after thieves targeted a fracture clinic supporting people with dementia.

-Hull and East Yorkshire Hospitals NHS Trust was forced to step up security patrols last month after thieves stole “twiddle muffs” and a “twiddle pillow”, donated to the clinic to help patients with dementia tackle anxiety during their treatment.
+Hull University Teaching Hospitals NHS Trust was forced to step up security patrols last month after thieves stole “twiddle muffs” and a “twiddle pillow”, donated to the clinic to help patients with dementia tackle anxiety during their treatment.

 Now, clinic staff have received replacements from all over the country after word spread about the theft.